 Once matched, volunteer tutors meet individually with their adult learners for 2 hours each week.
 All services are delivered in public spaces, including local libraries, at a day and time convenient for both.
 Lessons target each learner’s goals, which may include employment, citizenship, and/or being an advocate for a child or family member.
+EAL tutors guide and encourage their learners to find ways to practice English skills every day in real-life situations, outside of their tutoring sessions.
 This approach helps the learner develop real communication skills that can be used immediately in their daily life.

 Once enrolled, learners may receive up to 100 hours of tutoring services, delivered over a 12 to 15 month period.
 Those who graduate from our One-to-One Tutoring Program often maintain a relationship with their EAL tutor for many years.

 EAL Conversation Groups engage intermediate to advanced English language learners in constructive activities that support ongoing language development.
 Because many participants interact with few native English speakers, this program provides a critical opportunity to practice spontaneous, spoken English in a supportive group setting.

 Conversation Groups give participants a chance to …